 Section 1.
 Officers The officers of the Corporation shall consist of a President, a Vice President, a Secretary, and a Treasurer.
 Officers shall be chosen by the Board of Directors at the annual meeting of the Board of Directors.
 A vacancy in any office may be filled by the Board of Directors at any regular meeting or at any such meeting called for that purpose.
 The Corporation may from time to time have such other officers as the Board of Directors may deem necessary, with terms, authority, and duties as may be prescribed by the Board of Directors.

 Section 2.
 President The President shall administer the affairs of the Corporation subject to the provisions of the Articles of Incorporation and Bylaws and such policies as may be adopted by the Board.
-He shall annually prepare a budget for the Corporation and upon its approval by the board shall have authority to disburse appropriated funds for purposes approved by the Board.
-He shall execute agreements on behalf of the Corporation which have been approved by the Board.
-He may appoint an agent to perform some of the administrative duties set forth above upon approval of the Board.
+S/He shall annually prepare a budget for the Corporation and upon its approval by the board shall have authority to disburse appropriated funds for purposes approved by the Board.
+S/He shall execute agreements on behalf of the Corporation which have been approved by the Board.
+S/He may appoint an agent to perform some of the administrative duties set forth above upon approval of the Board.

 Section 3.
 Vice President the Vice President shall act on behalf of the President in the absence of the President.
-He shall perform various duties at the pleasure of the Board.
+S/He shall perform various duties at the pleasure of the Board.

 Section 4.
 Secretary The Secretary shall keep minutes, prepare reports, collect statistics at the pleasure of the Board.

 Section 5.
-Treasurer The Treasurer shall be responsible for any funds of the Corporation coming into his possession; for the keeping of the accounting records; and for the preparation of such financial statements and reports as may be required by the Board.
+Treasurer The Treasurer shall oversee any funds of the Corporation coming into his/her possession; for the keeping of the accounting records; and for the preparation of such financial statements and reports as may be required by the Board.

 Section 6.
 Compensation of Officers The officers of the Corporation shall not receive compensation.